The Office of Public Health and research organizations conduct studies on the health issues affecting Veterans to better serve their needs.

 National Health Study for a New Generation of U.S. Veterans

-Involving 60,000 Veterans from Operations Enduring Freedom and Iraqi Freedom, this 10-year study collects data on health risk behavior, general health, health care utilization, and potential exposures.
+Involving 60,000 Veterans from Operations Enduring Freedom and Iraqi Freedom, this 10-year study collects data on health and potential exposures.

 This research program studies Veterans’ health and environmental exposures to help improve health care practices and policies for Veterans.

 VA is sponsoring several in-depth studies on possible health effects of open burn pits in military settings.

 Find out about the OEF/OIF/OND Veterans who have used VA health care.